speps/speps.github.io/content/articles/torus-trooper-part3.md

 ### Porting to D

-Even though there was a D port of BulletML, it seemed like I would have an easier just porting the original behaviour of the C++ library as I had no way of knowing if the D port of BulletML would behave the same in the game itself.
+Even though there was a D port of BulletML, it seemed like I would have an easier time just porting the original behaviour of the C++ library as I had no way of knowing if the D port of BulletML would behave the same in the game itself.
+The D port seemed overly complicated as well.

 Most of the code would easily be ported without issues but getting the expression parsing and XML parsing parts were the most challenging.